SharePoint/PnP-Guidance/articles/app-model-recipe-site-columns-and-content-types.md

 Regardless of the option you choose to implement, you will ultimately use CSOM/REST to create site columns and content types.

 There are many different articles and samples you can use to learn how to make site columns and content types with the CSOM.
 Here you will find these examples (classified by the pattern that is used to invoke the CSOM code) to create site columns and content types.

 Use a Provider-hosted app
 -------------------------
 This option works well when you need to provide your end users with a self-service ability to create SharePoint site collections and sub sites based on custom templates.

 - [Core.ContentTypesAndFields (O365 PnP Sample)](https://github.com/OfficeDev/PnP/tree/dev/Scenarios/Core.ContentTypesAndFields)
-	+ Demonstrates how to create a new content type in the host web, create a taxonomy field in the host web and wire it up to the taxonomy, create a list and associate it with a content type, create content types and fields in particular languages.
+	+ Demonstrates how to create a new content type in the host web, create a taxonomy field in the host web and wire it up to the taxonomy, create a list and associate it with a content type,  and create content types and fields in particular languages.

 Use Windows/Java/iOS applications or PowerShell scripts
 -------------------------------------------------------

 This option works well in Dev-Ops scenarios.
 It allows you to create custom applications or scripts that are specifically built to work with your Dev-Ops processes.
-This option provides the ultimate level of automation because the apps and scripts can be built to run without any user interaction.
+This option provides the ultimate level of automation because you can build the apps and scripts to run without any user interaction.

 - [Core.CreateContentTypes (O365 PnP Sample)](https://github.com/OfficeDev/PnP/tree/dev/Samples/Core.CreateContentTypes)
 	+ This sample shows how you can create site columns, content types and add then add the site columns to the content type.
 It also explains the new localization features that have been introduced for Office 365 CSOM APIs.